Victoria University

 Fees and financial assistance

-Course costs vary between TAFE and higher education courses.
 It's a good idea to understand how much your course may cost before you apply so that there are no surprises.
 Some courses may require specialist equipment and material costs and for Higher Education students, you will be required to pay an annual Student Services and Amenities Fee (SSAF).
 There is a range of fee assistance, referrals and advice available to help you manage your finances while studying.

-Credit/Advanced standing or RPL
+Credit/Advanced standing or Recognition of Prior Learning (RPL)

 Deferment